dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

-1. We can create a gold standard benchmark by calling the variants from the haplotype-resolved assemblies which is considered to be the most accurate method (Figure 1).
+1. We can create a gold standard benchmark by calling the variants from the haplotype-resolved assemblies which is considered to be the most accurate method (Figure 2).
+We used  PanGenie recommended [workflow](https://bitbucket.org/jana_ebler/vcf-merging) to call the SV from haplotype resolved assemblies using minimap2 and paf tools.

 2. The sample was heavily sequenced using Illumina, Pacbio(HIFI), and Oxford Nanopore which allows us to compare the results of different methods.